th-in-gs/THObserversAndBinders/ReadMe.md

 ## How to use it

-I've packaged this as a static library, you should be able to use it as detailed [here](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules).
-It's only a few files though, so it you just copied and pasted them into your project I wouldn't tell anyone.
+I've packaged this as a static library, you should be able to use it as detailed [here](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules)

 ## Examples